 Many offices and corporate buildings utilize a regular janitorial service, but is that really enough?
-There are a lot of office cleaning mistakes that happen day-in and day-out and while they seem inconsequential, they can be costing you valuable time, energy, and money.
-To make sure that you’re tackling your office cleanliness head on and avoiding problems, here are 10 common office cleaning mistakes that are costing your business money.
+There are a lot of office cleaning mistakes that happen day in and day out and while they seem inconsequential, they can be costing you valuable time, energy, and money.
+To make sure that you’re tackling your office cleanliness head-on and avoiding problems, here are 10 common office cleaning mistakes that are costing your business money.

 1. Cluttered Workspaces

 One of the most common office cleaning mistakes is when employees consistently have cluttered desks.
 While everyone’s working style is different, a cluttered desk really does lead to a cluttered mind.
 It becomes easier to misplace or lose important items and the disorder often begins to spread into other areas of work.
 Clutter is relative, but it’s a good practice to encourage organization across employees.
-This allows everyone to start their day off with a clear mind and improves overall company image if you have clients in the building.
+A cleaner office allows everyone to start their day off with a clear mind and improves the overall company image if you have clients in the building.
 While this is one of the most common mistakes, it’s also the easiest to fix.
 Remember, there are plenty of benefits to keeping a regular office cleaning schedule, so don’t be afraid to set expectations.

 2. Ignoring Spills or Stains

 If your office has patterned carpet, it’s easy to let a spill blend into the design.
 While you’d like to think that your employees take ownership of their accidents, it’s not always the case.
 Some employees don’t want to get in trouble or take the blame, some don’t view cleaning up spills as their job, and others simply don’t want to clean, so they ignore it.
-Although a small spill here or there may seem harmless, over time they lead to long-term damages to floors, upholstery, and more.
+Although a small spill here or there may seem harmless, over time they lead to long-term damage to floors, upholstery, and more.
 This, in turn, can tarnish your office image, which could be damaging to client relationships.

 3. Neglecting Hard to Reach Areas

 A similar mindset is often used with hard-to-reach areas.
 Out of sight, out of mind should not be your office cleaning motto.
 Hard-to-reach areas are often the dirtiest place in an office and can lead to dangerous accumulations of bacteria, viruses, and other harmful pathogens.
-Hiring a professional cleaner like Bee Line ensures that no area goes untouched and everyone can return to work safely.
+Hiring a professional cleaner like Bee Line ensures a cleaner office and that no area goes untouched and everyone can return to work safely.

 4. Incorrect Use of Cleaning Supplies